-Karl Motey, a former computer-chip industry analyst, testified that he got confidential revenue figures for Marvell Technology Group Ltd. (MRVL) from company insiders and gave the data to Whitman Capital LLC founder Doug Whitman.
+Karl Motey, a former computer-chip industry analyst, testified that he got confidential revenue figures for Marvell Technology Group Ltd. (MRVL:US) from company insiders and gave the data to Whitman Capital LLC founder Doug Whitman.

 Motey told jurors today at Whitman’s insider-trading trial that he took tips from two employees at Marvell from 2007 until April 1, 2009, when he was approached by Federal Bureau of Investigation agents.
 He passed the information to his hedge- fund clients including Whitman, he said.
 His alleged Marvell sources, Bill Brennan and Sam Miri, haven’t been charged.